aukspot/dles/README.md

 - [Humppadle](https://www.humppadle.de) - Guess the original song based on a cover by the Finnish Humppa band Eläkeläiset.
 - [Lyricle](https://www.lyricle.app) - Guess the song from the given lyrics.
 - [MeloGuessr](https://meloguessr.com) - Click the geographic origin of the song that's playing, 5 rounds every day.
-- [Musicle](https://musicle.app) - Match the song audio to the correct album art.
-Lots of categories.
 - [MusicVidle](https://www.musicvidle.com) - Guess the song based on selected frames from its music video.
 - [Perfect Pitch Puzzle](https://www.perfectpitchpuzzle.com) - After listening to a short tune, identify the first 6 notes that were played.
 - [ReHeardle](https://reheardle.com) - Guess the song from listening to small parts of it.